top of page

 mathias risse harvard professor

-is Berthold Beitz Professor in Human Rights, Global Affairs and Philosophy at the John F. Kennedy School of Government at Harvard University and Director of the Carr Center for Human Rights Policy, His work primarily addresses questions of global justice ranging from human rights, inequality, taxation, trade and immigration to climate change, obligations to future generations and the future of technology.
-He has also worked on questions in ethics, decision theory and 19th century German philosophy, especially Nietzsche.
-In addition to the Harvard Kennedy School, he teaches in Harvard College and the Harvard Extension School, and he is affiliated with the Harvard philosophy department.
-He has also been involved with executive education both at Harvard and in collaboration with international organizations.
+Mathias Risse is Berthold Beitz Professor in Human Rights, Global Affairs and Philosophy at the John F. Kennedy School of Government at Harvard University and Director of the Carr Center for Human Rights Policy, His work has primarily addressed three sets of topics.
+To begin with, he has worked extensively on questions of global justice ranging from human rights, inequality, taxation, trade, and immigration to climate change and obligations to future generations.
+Secondly, he has worked in the philosophy of technology, especially Artificial Intelligence and how its development engages traditional questions about politics.
+More recently, he has taken a keen interest in indigenous thought around the world.
+The last two lines of inquiry are driven by a sense that philosophy must adjust its focus in light of existential challenges from climate crisis and technological innovation.
+We need to rethink our conversations and bring in neglected voices such as indigenous authors.
+Risse has also worked on questions in ethics, decision theory and 19th century German philosophy, especially Nietzsche.
+In addition to the Harvard Kennedy School, he regularly teaches in Harvard College, the Graduate School of Design, the Graduate School of Education, and the Harvard Extension School He is affiliated with the Harvard Philosophy Department.
+He has also been extensively involved with executive education both at Harvard and in collaboration with international organizations.

 Education and Career